 Check out the resources below to research accurate and up-to-date regulations that may affect doing business abroad.

 TIP: If you’re a U.S.-based business, consider branching out to regions such as Central America.
 Free trade agreements such as the Central America Free Trade Agreement (CAFTA) make international business safer and easier than ever.

 It may seem like a no-brainer, but to deliver a remarkable experience — the essence of any emerging business — you need to accommodate internationals on your website.

 Allow your shoppers to browse your site in their native language or a language familiar to them.
 The more comfortable they are in their shopping experience, the more likely they are to buy from you.

 Use localization services (below) to implement some important functionality into your website.
-Simply adding a language drop-down makes a world of difference.
+Simply adding a language dropdown makes a world of difference.
 Be sure to choose one that not only auto-translates everything on your page, but one which converts date formats and addresses.
-The best services available factor in cultural variations and displayed currency.
+The best services factor in cultural variations and currency.

-One other thing to keep in mind when making your site international-friendly: It helps to educate yourself on any cultural nuances and differences.
-This way you can avoid any taboos or faux pas in your website copy and imagery.
+Another thing to keep in mind when making your site international-friendly is cultural nuances and differences.
+Being aware can help you to avoid any taboos or faux pas in your website copy and imagery.

 Procure a Global Payment Gateway and Support International Currency

 If you’re going to take payments from international customers, you need a global payment gateway.